Spirit Lake (Washington): Water levels

+An attempt to upgrade and repair the 1985 tunnel began in 2021 but was halted due to concerns over damages to the pumice plain.
+The project restarted in 2024 and a temporary road, following the prior access path to the lake, will be rebuilt with future work to involve the installation of gates to the tunnel and dredging to prevent the buildup of logs.
+During the efforts planned through 2027, several trails surrounding the area will no longer be accessible during weekdays.

 Climate

 Pre-eruption weather data from the Spirit Lake Ranger Station indicates the area either had the rare dry-summer variant of the subarctic climate (Köppen climate classification: Dsc), or the rare cold-summer mediterranean climate (Köppen climate classification: Csc), both of which are found only in small areas across the world.
 Recent climate data for the area is not available to confirm whether the post-eruption site still has either one of these rare climate types.